run-ai/docs/docs/developer/k8s-api/launch-job-via-yaml.md

 # Submit a Run:AI Job via YAML

-The easiest way to submit Jobs to the Run:AI GPU cluster is via the Run:AI Command-line interface (CLI).
-Still, the CLI is not a must.
-It is only a wrapper for a more detailed Kubernetes API syntax using YAML.

-There are cases where you want to forgo the CLI and use direct YAML calls.
+You can use YAML files to submit jobs directly to Kubernetes.
 A frequent scenario for using the Kubernetes YAML syntax to submit Jobs is __integrations__.
 Researchers may already be working with an existing system that submits Jobs, and want to continue working with the same system.
-Though it is possible to call the Run:AI CLI from the customer's integration, it is sometimes not enough.

 ## Terminology